ReinderVosDeWael/gbnf-lsp/README.md

-# GBNF LSP (Alpha)
+# GBNF Language Server

-A Language Server Protocol for the GBNF grammar structure implemented by Llama.cpp.
+An open-source Language Server Protocol (LSP) implementation for GBNF.

 ## Features

 - Syntax Highlighting
+- Diagnostics
+- Autocompletion
-- More to follow!
+- Go to Definition
+- Rename Symbol

 ## Known Issues

-This is an alpha version and not ready for wide-spread adoption.
+This is an Alpha version.
+If you run into any issues, please report them on [github](https://github.com/ReinderVosDeWael/gbnf-lsp/).